Generic Name: Fluoxetine hydrochloride

 Each scored tablet contains Fluoxetine hydrochloride USP equivalent to 60 mg (194 µmol) of Fluoxetine.
 In addition, each scored tablet also contains the following inactive ingredients: corn starch, hypromellose, magnesium stearate, mannitol, microcrystalline cellulose, polyethylene glycol and titanium dioxide.

 Although the exact mechanism of Fluoxetine is unknown, it is presumed to be linked to its inhibition of CNS neuronal uptake of serotonin.

-Protein Binding — Over the concentration range from 200 to 1000 ng/mL, approximately 94.5% of Fluoxetine is bound in vitro to human serum proteins, including albumin and α1-glycoprotein.
+Protein Binding—Over the concentration range from 200 ng/mL to 1,000 ng/mL, approximately 94.5% of Fluoxetine is bound in vitro to human serum proteins, including albumin and α1-glycoprotein.
 The interaction between Fluoxetine and other highly protein-bound drugs has not been fully evaluated, but may be important.

-Because Fluoxetine’s metabolism, like that of a number of other compounds including TCAs and other selective serotonin reuptake inhibitors (SSRIs), involves the CYP2D6 system, concomitant therapy with drugs also metabolized by this enzyme system (such as the TCAs) may lead to drug interactions [see Drug Interactions (7.8)].
+Because Fluoxetine's metabolism, like that of a number of other compounds including TCAs and other SSRIs, involves the CYP2D6 system, concomitant therapy with drugs also metabolized by this enzyme system (such as the TCAs) may lead to drug interactions [see Drug Interactions (7.6)].